Darling: New & Selected Poems: Gap Year

 The poem describes Jackie Kay and her son Matthew's bond.
 Her son leaves her to travel and be more independent.

 Keeping Orchids

 The poem describes Jackie Kay's first meeting with her birth mother.
 The orchids symbolise the difficulty of their relationship.

 Lucozade

 The poem describes a daughter visiting her mother in hospital.
 The daughter brings her mother gifts such as Lucozade, which was commonly given to sick people.
 Her mother refuses to take the gifts.
 The poem ends with the daughter removing the symbols of illness and in turn lifting the burden of illness.

 My Grandmother's Houses

 The poem describes different houses that the narrator associates with her grandmother.
 It gives insight into the narrator's childhood and her grandmother's personality.

 Old Tongue

 The poem describes the experience of losing your native tongue.
 The narrator wanders if they will ever say the words they used to say again.
 The poem includes Scottish words and phrases such as “eedyit”, “dreich” and “shut yer geggie”.

-Translations

-This poem has been translated into Perso-Lurish by Shayan Javadi.
-Persian for English parts and Lurish for Scots parts.